Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 ![](../assets/overview.png)

-## Knight (Characters)
+## 1. Knight (Characters)

-Characters are one of the main NFTs the player can possess in HolyKnight.

-Each account can hold a maximum of five characters at any given time.

-The price to mint characters is displayed on the button in the Plaza tab.

-Each character starts at level one, and comes with a chosen element upon minting.

-Players may purchase element change potions from the Marketplace to change the elements of their characters.
+Players need to own at least one character to be able to start playing the game.

+There are 5 types of characters: Knight, Paladin, Assassin, Witch and Wizard.

-### Character Elements
+### A. Character Elements

-Each character comes as one of five different elements \(Spirit, Fire, Earth, Air, Water\).
+Each character type will come with 1 element: Knight <-> Earth, Paladin <-> Water, Assassin <-> Fire, Witch <-> Air, Wizard <-> Spirit.

 Character elements are used to determine advantage calculations and multipliers in combat.

-More information on how character elements are used can be found in next artical:

-{% page-ref page="../../combat/fighting/" %}
+To change your character's elemental, visit the blacksmith at the King's Landing of the HolyKnight Medieverse.

-### Character Mana
+### B. Character Hitpoint

-Each character has their own individual mana pool, with a maximum count of 2400.

-Mana regenerates at a rate of two point every minute.

-Mana is spent when the player engages in combat, at a rate of 100/200/400/800/1600 mana cost per fight depending on the player's selected mana cost per fight.

-This means that in 24 hours, each character can get 2880 mana which equates to 28.8 fights (but it capped maximum by 24).
+A character's HP is an indicator that represents the character's presence in battle.
+When this stat down to zero, the character is removed from the battle.
+The side that gets rid of all the characters in the battle formation will be forfeited.

-### Character Hierarchy
+### C. Character Hierarchy

-Knights can be upgraded in 7 tiers as follows:
+Characters can be upgraded in 7 tiers as follows:

 Private -> Sergeant -> Lieutenant -> Captain -> Major -> Colonel -> General

-More more infomation on how to upgrade can be found here: [Upgrading Character and Items](../)
+To upgrade your character's hierarchy, visit the blacksmith at the King's Landing of the HolyKnight Medieverse.

-## Weapons
+## 2. Weapons

 Each weapon will have its own set of character elements, and the character with that element will be required to utilize a weapon with that element.